 Don’t spend any time making a HTML email with images.
 Not only is your email less likely to get through the spam filter, but it will seem like a marketing email.
 Keep your email in plain text and simple.
 The most complex thing should be a hyperlink.

-Always attach your pitch deck
+Always attach your pitch deck in a cold email outreach

 If an investor is interested you want them to be able to utilize that interest immediately to learn more about you.
 Meaning, attach your deck in case they will read it!